towa-digital/gebrueder-weiss-woocommerce/docs/setup.md

 3. Click on the button Install Now and wait for the installation process to finish.
 4. Activate the plugin by clicking on Activate Plugin after the installation process has finished or by clicking on Activate in the list of installed plugins.

+---

+> After activation an error message will be shown that credentials are not set.
+This is intended - the message will be removed once the credentials are set.

+---
-More information on the installation process and troubleshooting can be found in the FAQ.
+More information on the installation process and troubleshooting can be found in the [FAQ](./FAQ.md).

 ![installation-process-upload](./assets/images/installation-process-upload.png)